klmmmv/thesis/chap1.md

 This thesis aims to enhance the concept of this virtual machine for S-BPM processes and propose a method for implementing the execution of processes.
-It especially tries to show how Elixir, on top of the Erlang-VM, is able to support this approach.
+It especially tries to show how Elixir, on top of the Erlang platform, is able to support this approach.

 Further, metaprogramming--- which Elixir is capable of---